brhayes21/music-promotion-product-analytics/data/DATA_DICTIONARY.md

 # Music Promotion Product Analytics — Data Dictionary

-This is a **synthetic dataset** created for an independent portfolio project.
+This is a **synthetic dataset** generated with AI assistance, created for an independent portfolio project.
 It is not Spotify internal data.

 ## tracks.csv
 - track_id: synthetic track identifier